-- In a food processor, mince the onion.
-Place onion in cheese cloth, or a kitchen towel and squeeze as much of the juice out as possible.
+- Mince the onion in a food processor.
+Place onion in a kitchen towel and squeeze as much of the juice out as possible.
 Place back into food processor.

 - Add the lamb and Gyro Seasoning to the food processor.
 Process until you have a paste.
 Add the ground beef to the mixture and process until well incorporated into the paste.

 - Place the meat mixture into an ungreased loaf pan, and press into the pan so there is no air.
 Place that pan into another, larger pan with high sides, (like a glass cake pan), and fill with water halfway up the loaf pan.

 - Bake in oven at 325°F for 60-75 minutes or until the internal temperature reaches 165°F.